lindseypgill/servicemanager-config/servicemanager-config/administration/scheduled-requests.md

 1. Click on the `Re-activate` button.

 ## Schedule Calendar
-A calendar view has been provided as a convieniant way to view all of the schedule requests.
+A calendar view has been provided as a convieniant way to view schedule requests.
+For each scheduled request, the initial logged request along with its next scheduled event will be displayed in the calendar.
 The calendar can be accessed by clicking on the `Schedule Calendar` button.